stephencweiss/stephencharlesweiss.com/content/blog/2020-01-25/building-xkcd-daily-digest.md

 tags: ['gatsby','nicolas marcora','cors','cors-anywhere', 'xkcd','randall munroe', 'sung m. kim', 'lee warrick']
 ---

-I love Randal Munroe's XKCD, but going to his site every day is potentially problematic because it's so easy to get sucked down the rabbit hole of clicking "random" over and over and over.
+I love [Randall Munroe's XKCD](https://www.xkcd.com), but going to his site every day is potentially problematic because it's so easy to get sucked down the rabbit hole of clicking "random" over and over and over.

 At the same time, he's been writing comics for years and I haven't kept up.
 I wondered if there wasn't some way that I could pull five, _just five_ images into my site every day for a digest of sorts.